 A wonderful experience and forever memory."

-The ITP is of great benefit to students, as they work in a class of only high aptitude peers, with teachers of high renown.
+The ITP is of great benefit to students as they work in a class of only high-aptitude peers, with teachers of high renown.
 Aside from the training and social experiences gained, involvement in the ITP introduces students to the School’s culture and its unique training programme.
-The ITP serves as the most advantageous preparation for possible study in The Australian Ballet School’s Full-Time Programme commencing at the age of approximately 13/14 (Level 4).
+The ITP serves as the most advantageous preparation for possible study in The Australian Ballet School’s Full-Time Programme, which commences at the age of approximately 13/14 (Level 4).

 *Please note, Levels 1-3 are not accredited courses.

-Who is part of the Interstate/International Training Programme?
+Who is part of the Intra/Interstate & International Training Programme?

-Students aged 8-13 (age taken as at 30 June of auditioning year for possible enrollment in the following year) are selected via audition only.
+There are approximately 400 students across Australia and overseas involved in the ITP.
+Students aged 8-13 (age taken as at 30 June of auditioning year) are selected mainly via audition.
 Further information about how to audition can be found here.
-There are approximately 300 students across Australia and overseas involved in the Interstate/International Training Programme.

-The School builds relationships internationally, and each year senior artistic staff travel to Japan and New York to judge the Youth America Grand Prix ballet competition.
+The School builds relationships internationally and, each year, senior artistic staff travel to Japan and New York to judge the Youth America Grand Prix ballet competition.
 As a result of this, gifted students may be invited to be part of the ITP.
-In 2008 there were approximately 70 international students enrolled in our ITP.
+Some further information can be found at the bottom of this page.

 How does the ITP operate?

-ITP students may attend the After School Programme conducted in Melbourne during the Victorian school terms for as little or as long as personal circumstances allow.
-For example, some students attend for a week several times a year; others come for a couple of days each month or for several weeks consecutively.
+ITP students may attend the Melbourne-based programme, conducted in Melbourne, during Victorian school terms for as little or as long as personal circumstances allow.
+For example, some students may attend for 3 consecutive days; others may visit once per month or for 2 weeks consecutively.
+Classes are usually held after academic hours, for 2 - 3 hours.

-Specialised coaching specifically for ITP students is conducted in most Australian capital cities once a year.
+Specialised coaching specifically and exclusively for ITP students is conducted in most Australian capital cities once a year.

 How much does participation in the ITP cost?

-Apart from the initial audition fee, there is no base fee for inclusion in the ITP and families only pay for the training opportunities accessed.
+Apart from the initial audition fee, there is no base fee for inclusion in the ITP.
+Families only pay for the training opportunities accessed.
 Other costs involved are the ITP uniform, accommodation and travel to and from Melbourne (when applicable).

-Intensive Training Session Level 1 - 4 Male $540
+Intensive Training Session Levels 1 - 3 & Invitee Male: $540

 What happens after involvement in the ITP?

-Students can be involved in the ITP between 9 to approximately 13/14 years of age.
-When a student is in year 7 or 8 academically, his or her work is reviewed for the possibility of a place in the full-time programme for the following year.
-ITP enrolment concludes after Level 3 with only select students being invited to participate in the invitee programme, if the ITP student does not commence full-time training at this stage, he or she is notified of the conclusion of his or her ITP tenure.
-However, at the discretion of the Director, and where warranted, there is limited opportunity to access the School’s training programme for a selected student, aged 14/15 years.
-Students who are no longer an ITP are always welcome to re-audition for the full-time programme.
+Students can be involved in the ITP from 9 to approximately 13/14 years of age, and ITP enrolment concludes after Level 3.
+When a student is in year 7 or 8 academically, their work is reviewed for the possibility of a place in the Full-Time Programme for the following year.
+Students who are no longer an ITP are always welcome to audition for the Full-Time Programme in future.